All posts

 lib/util.luau -- require("lib/util") from anywhere in the package

-scripts/wiggle.luau -- rebind run scripts/wiggle.luau
+scripts/center.luau -- rebind run scripts/center.luau

 function OnStart()